namelessvoid/exit-adventcalendar-solver/Readme.md

 This small program can solve the EXIT advent calender released by German publisher Kosmos.

-Disclaimer: This is just a project just for fun.
+Disclaimer: This is a project just for fun.
 Do not use it to really solve the calendar as you will miss the fun of the game :)

 ## About the game